Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences

 \section{Introduction}

 Difference-in-differences (DiD) is a powerful quasi-experimental approach to estimate meaningful treatment parameters.
-The recent DiD literature predominantly contributes to the development of identification and estimation methods in the \textit{staggered adoption} case, where each unit continues to receive a binary treatment after the initial treatment receipt.
-To review recent contributions, see \cite{callaway2023difference}, \cite{de2023survey}, \cite{roth2023s}, and \cite{sun2022linear}.
+The recent DiD literature predominantly contributes to the development of identification and estimation methods in the \textit{staggered adoption} case, where each unit continues to receive a binary treatment after the initial treatment receipt. \cite{callaway2023difference}, \cite{de2023survey}, \cite{roth2023s}, and \cite{sun2022linear} review recent contributions.

-In empirical research using the DiD method, understanding the heterogeneity in treatment effects with respect to covariates is essential.
-As a concrete empirical example, suppose that our interest lies in assessing the effect of the minimum wage change on youth employment using county-level panel data.
-In this scenario, the covariates include the county's characteristics in the ``pre-treatment'' period, such as the poverty rate, the total population, the racial composition, and the average income.
-Then, understanding how the effect of the minimum wage change on youth employment depends on, for example, the poverty rate would be of paramount importance for policy evaluation.
+\phantomsection \Copy{AE-2-1}{ In empirical research using the DiD method, it is essential to understand the heterogeneity in treatment effects with respect to covariates, as well as ``groups'' and periods.
+As a concrete empirical example, suppose that we are interested in assessing whether and how minimum wage increases reduce poverty using county-level panel data.
+In this scenario, it is important to understand how the instantaneous and dynamic effects of minimum wage increases on the unemployment rate depend on the ``pre-treatment'' poverty rate.
+For example, if minimum wage increases result in significant lasting job losses but no substantial wage gains in high-poverty counties, then minimum wage increases would not effectively reduce poverty.
+In this case, policymakers should explore alternative policies for reducing poverty instead of relying heavily on the minimum wage policy. }